fhircast/sandbox.js/README.md

 ## Front-end description
 ### HTML
-The four sections of the web page are each contained in their own division or 'div':  selectHub, subscribe, publish and monitor.
+sandbox.html: The four sections of the web page are each contained in their own division or 'div':  selectHub, subscribe, publish and monitor.

+SMARTlaunch.html:  THis is the launch.html file from the SMART App launcher example.

 ### JavaScript
 The three FHIRcast-relevant functions are **sendEvent()**, **sendSubscription()** and **getContext().
 Both are using 'XMLHttpRequest' instead of the newer 'fetch' function in order to support Internet Explorer.